iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 + The design of the builders currently take ownership and return `Self`.
 This is nice for chaining calls, but might suboptimal for performance.
 Is it more useful to take borrows, either `&Self` or `&mut Self`, instead?
-+ `getTransactionsToApprove` function: the function executing proof of work on `SealedOutgoingBundleBuilder` is talking about getting tip and branch from the mentionede function.
++ `getTransactionsToApprove` function: the function executing proof of work on `SealedBundleBuilder` is talking about getting tip and branch from the mentionede function.
 Should it be part of this RFC or assumed external?
-+ Should the `chain` function on `SealedOutgoingBundleBuilder` be renamed to `attach`?
++ Should the `chain` function on `SealedBundleBuilder` be renamed to `attach`?
 Is there a better name?
-+ When validating and building the `SealedOutgoingBundleBuilder`, does it make sense to validate withdrawal transactions one more time?
++ When validating and building the `SealedBundleBuilder`, does it make sense to validate withdrawal transactions one more time?
 Should there be an extra type, e.g. `SealedSignedOutgoingBundleBuilder`, where we encode on the type level that the transaction is verified?
 + Should the builders actually be generalized over different types of signature schemes, hashes, etc?
 Given that this is